BoognishSaves/gb-frontend/README.md

 ## Joshua Smith
 ## https://www.linkedin.com/in/jws-maker/

-## To the rest of our General Assembly cohort, we have found friendship and inspiration in each one of you.
-We are eternally grateful!!
+## To the rest of the General Assembly cohort, I have found friendship and inspiration in each one of you.
+I am eternally grateful!!